M.S. in Accountancy

 Boler MS in Accountancy Curriculum

-Students must complete either Comparative Accounting Systems or Seminar in International Taxation and one additional Elective course.
+Students must complete either AC 562 Global Accounting & Business Issues or AC 563 Seminar in International Taxation and two additional AC or FN Elective courses.

-To view the MS in Accountancy Curriculum by semester please click here.
+To view the MS in Accountancy curriculum as well as the MS in Accountancy with a Tax Concentration curriculum by semester please click here.

-To view the Foundation Courses Pathway for MS in Accountancy students please click here.
+To view the MS in Accountancy - Tax Concentration - Curriculum by semester please click here.